vega/altair/README.md

   in full conformance with the [Vega-Lite](https://github.com/vega/vega-lite) specification.
 * Auto-generate Altair Python code from a Vega-Lite JSON spec.
-* Display visualizations in the live Jupyter Notebook, on GitHub and [nbviewer](http://nbviewer.jupyter.org/).
+* Display visualizations in the live Jupyter Notebook, JupyterLab, nteract, on GitHub and [nbviewer](http://nbviewer.jupyter.org/).
 * Export visualizations to PNG images, stand-alone HTML pages and the [Online Vega-Lite Editor](https://vega.github.io/vega-editor/?mode=vega-lite).